Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 # Interacting with the Network

-After following the instructions in [Getting Started](GettingStarted.md), you should have a fully generated local Quorum network.
-Here are some ways you can interact with the network to try out the features of Quorum.
+After following the instructions in [Getting Started](GettingStarted.md), you should have a fully generated local GoQuorum network.
+Here are some ways you can interact with the network to try out the features of GoQuorum.

 ## Start the Network